glowiak/vmanager/README.txt

 Path installation: # mv /usr/bin/vmanager /usr/local/bin/vmanager
 More patches (you have to do it): delete "-enable-kvm" and "-cpu host" parts from /opt/vmanager/args Done.

+Using other architecture for VMs:
+To do this you must:
+on Arch: install qemu-arch-extra package and edit /opt/vmanager/arch file on other distro/OS: edit /opt/vmanager/arch file